-Course Name: YearbookGrades: 11-12Prerequisite: Permission by InstructorCredit: 1 Elective
+Course Name: Yearbook Prerequisite: Permission by Instructor

-Description: Learn to use Lifetouch's Yearbook software, a desktop publishing program, while actually designing The Concord, Maranacook's yearbook, and preparing the entire book for publication.
+Prerequisite: Permission by Instructor Description: Learn to use Lifetouch's Yearbook software, a desktop publishing program, while actually designing The Concord, Maranacook's yearbook, and preparing the entire book for publication.
 This class is appropriate for juniors and seniors who want to learn the desktop publishing program and work in a business style class that will prepare the yearbook.